 We then walked down through woodland to the beachfront at Lydstep Haven to where we’d reached on walk 3, just to ensure we hadn’t left a gap in our Pembrokeshire Coast Path record!
 We then followed the coast path to return towards Skrinkle Haven, completing a loop of Lydstep Point.

 Skrinkle Haven & Church Doors

 To visit the bay, you need to descend a set of stone steps followed by three flights of metal stairwell, which lead down onto the rocky and boulder strewn bay.

 It takes some footsure rock hopping to navigate your way across the boulders to the sandy beach.
 We made it, without incident, to the narrow band of sandy beach, no mean feat as the photo below gives an indication of the challenge to reach that point!

 It’s definitely worth the effort though as getting as close as possible you’re able to fully appreciate the impressive scale and natural beauty of this huge rock archway.

 Stepping our way across the boulders to the opposite side of the cove, we found the ‘secret’ passage in the rock face which gives access through to the adjoining secluded beach.
 Caroline actually ventured through to the other side, reappearing at the end of the beach by clambering over the rocks at the shore.

-We then made our way back up the 140 steps to the top from where it’s a short walk to the Manorbier YHA Centre nearby.
-It has a cafe with seating both inside and outside and good washroom facilities too.
-When open it’s an ideal place to take a short break.
+Making our way back up the 140 steps to the top, it’s a short walk inland to the Manorbier YHA Centre nearby.
+It has a cafe with seating both inside and outside and good washroom facilities too, an ideal place to take a short break.